 SEO: Your Competition Is Doing It

 Keep in mind that SEO isn’t just about keywords either, it’s about optimizing the coding and display functionality of your website.
-As we have mentioned in previous blogs on SEO, Google and other search engines have stated that website optimized for mobile will perform better in searches.
+As we have mentioned in previous blogs on SEO, Google and other search engines have stated that websites optimized for mobile perform better in searches.

 A recent survey found that 62% of B2B marketers have optimized their brand’s blog for mobile in order to improve SEO.
 (SocialMediaExaminer, 2016)

 For B2B marketers, whether in competitive spaces or nice industries, SEO is essential to getting in front of a prospect when they are looking for your products or services.
 SEO should be built into all successful website strategies.